runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Use the ``AddXxx()`` extension methods of the framework to properly configure the .NET host and application.

+.. tip:: Use one of the weather forecast project templates and you won't need to create this file.

 Example Program.cs file::

     using Microsoft.AspNetCore;